 For practicality reasons, first-look shots save a lot of time by taking a bulk of the photos together before the ceremony.
 After the first-look, it’s easy to carry on and take the portraits of the couple, followed by the wedding party and even the extended family.
 Meaning the three main portraits are done before the ceremony.

 After the ceremony, with fewer photos to take, couples can get to their drinks or reception sooner, and for the photographer, there’s less of a need to rush.

 No one is observing you

 Because the wedding party is not around, couples normally feel more comfortable because they’re alone with their photographer/videographer.
-This makes portraits a lot more comfortable for most people, and achieves much better-looking shots.
+This makes portraits a lot more relaxing for most people, and achieves better-looking shots.
 Couples also tend to react more naturally, and authentically, when they’re alone, and not surrounded by hundreds of their loved ones.